Astemes/astemes-lmock/README.md

 The full documentation is available at [https://lmock.astemes.com](https://lmock.astemes.com).

+A presentation giving an introduction to LMock was given during GLA Summit 2024 and is available [here](https://www.youtube.com/watch?v=AvenQTc_GCc).

 ## Getting Started

 Before beginning to use LMock, you will need to have LUnit installed (available at NI Tools Network and VIPM) and you should be familiar with the toolkit.